Use of standard procedures avoids confusion and shortens transmitting time.

 - State your position, the nature of the distress, the time afloat, the type of vessel and the number of people involved if making a distress call

 - Stop transmitting when requested to do so by a coast station.

 Certificate of Proficiency

-A Marine Radio Operators Certificate of Proficiency is required to transmit using MF/HF or VHF radio.
-No certificate is required to operate 27MHz equipment.
+A marine radio operator Certificate of Proficiency is required to transmit using MF/HF or VHF radio.

 The Office of Maritime Communications at the Australian Maritime College (AMC) is responsible for the management of marine radio examinations and certification services in Australia.
 Visit the AMC website for more information and the Marine Radio Operators Handbook.

 Read more about marine radio qualifications on the Australian Communications and Media Authority (ACMA) website.